-I ask that you please notify me by phone or email at least 24 hours prior to your session to cancel or reschedule.
-Providing sufficient notice will allow me to offer the session to another person in need.
-Failure to do so will result in you being charged a $35 fee to be paid prior to your next session in addition to the fee of your session.
-My 24 – hr cancellation will be strictly enforced to protect my time, offer the session to other clients, and to assist you in valuing and prioritizing your session.
+We ask that you notify your clinician by phone or email at least 24 hours prior to your session to cancel or reschedule.
+Providing sufficient notice will allow them to offer the session to another person in need.
+Failure to do so will result in you being charged a $50 late cancellation fee to be paid prior to your next session in addition to the fee of your session.
+Our 24 – hr cancellation will be strictly enforced to protect our clinician’s time, offer the session to other clients, and to assist you in valuing and prioritizing your session.

-You are expected to arrive on time and participate in the entirety of your session.
-Because I may have a session scheduled immediately after yours, the start and end time of your session cannot be modified without sufficient notice.
-You will be charged a $35 fee in the event that you arrive later or must leave early.
+You are expected to log into your session on time and participate in the entirety of your session.
+Because your clinician may have a session scheduled immediately after yours, the start and end time of your session cannot be modified without sufficient notice.

 Insurance companies require a diagnosis to pay for sessions.
 Your diagnosis permanently becomes part of your medical record.
 You may be seeking assistance with self-esteem issues or life transitions, for example, that may not require a hard diagnosis that insurance companies pay for.
 Your insurance company determines the length of therapy – how many sessions they will cover, and also the course of therapy – what treatment interventions should be used.
 Your insurance company can review therapists’ notes at anytime.
 I’ve decided to refrain from getting on all insurance panels in order to maintain complete confidentiality and collaboratively work with you only, to identify treatment goals and interventions for therapy.

-Being that I am not on all insurance panels, if I do not accept your insurance then I would be considered as an “out-of-network” provider.
+Being that we do not accept all insurance panels, if we do not accept your insurance then your clinician would be considered as an “out-of-network” provider.
 Most insurance companies provide “out-of-network” insurance benefits that cover mental health services in full or in part.
-I will provide the necessary receipts/paperwork for you to file claims with your health insurance company.
+We will provide the necessary receipts/paperwork for you to file claims with your health insurance company.

 A term used to describe the treatment of mental, emotional, and behavioral issues, generally through “talk therapy” with a trained mental health professional.